Kosala: Religion

 Kosala was situated at the crossroads of Vedic heartland of Kuru-Panchala and Greater Magadhan culture.
 According to Alexander Wynne, Kosala-Videha culture was at the center of unorthodox Vedic traditions, ascetic and speculative traditions, possibly reaching back to the late Ṛgveda.
 Kosala-Videha culture is thought to be the home of the Śukla school of the Yajurveda.

-According to Michael Witzel and Joel Brenton, the Kāṇva school of Vedic traditions (and in turn the first Upanishad i.e, Bṛhadāraṇyaka Upaniṣad) was based in Kosala during the middle and late Vedic periods.
+According to Michael Witzel and Joel Brenton, the Kāṇva school of Vedic traditions (and in turn the first Upanishad, i.e., Bṛhadāraṇyaka Upaniṣad) was based in Kosala during the middle and late Vedic periods.
 Kosala had a significant presence of the muni tradition, which included Buddhists, Jains, Ajivikas, Naga, Yakṣa, and tree worshipers as well as Vedic munis.
-The muni tradition emphasized on "practicing yoga, meditation, renunciation and wandering mendicancy" as contrasted to the ṛṣis who "recited prayers, conducted homa, and led a householder lifestyle".
+The muni tradition emphasized "practicing yoga, meditation, renunciation and wandering mendicancy", in contrast to the ṛṣis who "recited prayers, conducted homa, and led a householder lifestyle".